Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 more]

-ABIAN m Spanish (Canarian)From Guanche
+Abian m Guanche, Spanish (Canarian)From Guanche

 *abbian, meaning "thief".
 This was the name of a pre-Hispanic warrior from Telde (Gran Canaria) who was known for stealing cattle.

-ADROALDO m Spanish, PortugueseDerived from a Germanic name that was apparently composed of the elements
+Adroaldo m Spanish, PortugueseDerived from a Germanic name that was apparently composed of the elements

 odal or